 Dr.Martin Luther King wrote, “nothing in the world is more dangerous than sincere ignorance and conscientious stupidity.”

 The ability to be ignorant, to be unaware of the history and consequences of bigotry, is a quintessential element of privilege.
 Privilege creates a sense of entitlement, the same entitlement that makes it possible for someone to post an image of a Golliwog with impunity.
 However, entitlement does not mean one cannot educate themselves on the facts.
 Given the amount of technology we have at our fingertips, there really is no excuse for staggering stupidity.
-Before one protests “I read the paper”, a shit tonne of confirmation bias and insidious propaganda from the likes of The Daily Fail, The Sun or The Daily Express does not constitute as an education.
-In fact, that meme definitely had the whiff of a Daily Fail reader.
 Being racist doesn’t constitute as an opinion, opinions are ideas that are meant to be shared and debated.
 Depicting a person of colour as a Golliwog is not freedom of speech, it’s not a viewpoint; it’s racist.

 Your Energy Introduces You Before You Even Speak.

 Privilege combined with our dependency on technology has made us more of an ego-centric rather than eco-centric society.
 The further down the rabbit hole we go in pursuit of instant self-gratification, the less capacity we have for compassion and empathy.
-Practice mindfulness all you want, if your energy’s off, no amount of downward dogs will change that.
 Doesn’t matter if the wrapping is beautiful but the box is empty.
 And sympathy is not the same as empathy.
 Sympathy comes from a place of privilege, empathy is looking someone in the eye, realising you could be them and knowing the only thing that separates you is luck.

 Irrespective of age, there comes a time in everyone’s life where, if you have a moral compass or an inquisitive mind, you assess the prejudices learned from family and the environment you grew up in, and make a decision to either reject it or remain ignorant.
-Like it or not, each of us is responsible for becoming more ethical than the generation before us.
+Each of us has a responsibility to become more conscientious than the generation before us.

 Kindness Always Comes Back.